SanyamGarg12/Codeforces-CLI/README.md

-# Codeforces CLI Tool (cftool)
+# Codeforces CLI

 ## Overview:

-The Codeforces Tool (cftool) is a command-line utility designed to streamline various interactions with the Codeforces platform.
+The Codeforces is a command-line utility designed to streamline various interactions with the Codeforces platform.
 Whether you want to submit code, check your recent submission status, view upcoming contests, or manage credentials, cftool provides a simple and efficient way to navigate Codeforces functionalities.
 Please make sure to read the Getting Started section below.

 ## Table of Contents: